-Dr Rachel Ashman joined the University as a Lecturer in Marketing in 2012 following completion of her PhD in The University of Manchester.
-She focuses on the interface between digital modes of communication and consumers.
+Dr Rachel Ashman is a Senior Lecturer in Marketing and is the Marketing Subject Group PGT Lead.
+Her research broadly focuses on the interface between digital modes of communication and consumers.
 Following on from the programme of research established in her PhD, she is embarking upon numerous projects that interrogate this interface.

-One of the main highlights in Rachel’s career to date is acting as the academic supervisor on an ESRC-funded KTP project with Hattons Model Railways - a Liverpool based SME.
-The aim of this project is to develop a customer centric business model and culture for growth by adopting omni-channel retailing through introducing a data-driven marketing strategy.
+One of the main highlights in Rachel’s career to date was acting as the academic supervisor on an Innovate UK KTP project with Hattons Model Railways - a Liverpool based SME.
+The aim of this project was to develop a customer centric business model and culture for growth by adopting omni-channel retailing through introducing a data-driven marketing strategy.
 More recently, Rachel has obtained funding from the ESRC IAA Health and Wellbeing Impact Acceleration Account to conduct a project on increasing the wellbeing of diverse families, working with colleagues in ULMS, Lancaster University and industry consultants, this project hopes to increase inclusivity in organisations, lowering work/family conflict.